 No matter how good your sales collateral is, it will not help you close a deal unless it is useful to your customers.
 Sales collateral must provide adequate value to your customers by engaging them to achieve its objective, i.e., more sales.

-To make your reps derive benefit out of the sales collateral you are putting together, you need a proper strategy in place.
+You need a proper strategy to make your reps derive benefit out of the sales collateral that you've put together.
 Here is what a sales collateral management strategy must encompass:

 Know the gaps that exist between the sales content that exists currently and what your sales reps need.
 You can accomplish this by: